AnswerDotAI/plash_cli/README.md

 > [!WARNING]
 >
-> Your app must run on port `5001` which is the default port for
+> Your app must use port 5001, as this is the port exposed by Plash’s
-> FastHTML apps.
+> Docker container.
+It also happens to be the default for FastHTML apps.

 And create the `requirements.txt` file: